'I Have Never Engaged In Sexual Misconduct,' Moore Says In Statement

 "Zachariah and Elizabeth for instance.
 Zachariah was extremely old to marry Elizabeth and they became the parents of John the Baptist," Ziegler told the Washington Examiner.
 "Also take Joseph and Mary.
 Mary was a teenager and Joseph was an adult carpenter.
 They became parents of Jesus."

-Some evangelical leaders sharply criticized Ziegler's response in comments to The Washington Post.
+Some evangelical leaders sharply criticized Ziegler's response, in comments to The Washington Post.
 Ed Stetzer, who is the Billy Graham chair of church, mission and evangelism at Wheaton College, called the comparison to Mary and Joseph "simultaneously ridiculous and blasphemous."

 Ziegler also noted, in defense of Moore, that Moore married a woman who is younger than he is — he was 38 and his wife 24 when they married.